 So when it comes to calculating the tax owed on crypto gains, all of the usual considerations apply - you'll need to know the cost base of the crypto asset, the price of the crypto at acquisition and disposal, and convert all figures into your client's local fiat currency.
 Depending on your country's tax rules, a crypto capital gain, or capital loss, could be triggered by 4 disposals:

 - Selling crypto like Bitcoin, into any fiat currency, like USD.

 - Swapping crypto for crypto, like Bitcoin to Ether.

 - Using crypto to buy goods or services.

 - Giving crypto as a gift, depending on your country.

 Capital Gains Tax free threshold

-In countries where a Capital-Gains Tax free threshold applies, crypto gains should get the same treatment.
+In countries where a Capital Gains Tax free threshold applies, crypto gains should get the same treatment.
 For example, in the UK all taxpayers receive a £12,300 tax free allowance.